Monash-FIT3170/Onboarder/USERGUIDE.md

 - Use the interview feedback page to score and take notes during the interview.
 - After interviews are completed, accept or reject candidates based on their feedback and scores.

-To get started with Onboarder, access the website and follow these steps:

-Log in with Monash SSO:

-- Click the Login with Monash SSO button.

-- If you are an Owner or Admin, you can start by setting up your team profile and managing team settings.
-  As a Team Lead, create your team's specific recruitment openings.
-  As an Applicant, browse the available teams and apply for open positions.
-  Start Managing or Applying:

-- Owners/Admins: Manage your team settings, assign team leads, and monitor the recruitment process.
-  Team Leads: Post new openings, review applicants, and schedule interviews.

 ## Contact

 Please contact the owners of the repo for any questions.